New Jersey’s leading provider of FHA 203K mortgages for the past 30 years.

 A lender will not provide a mortgage on a house that is not in livable condition until repairs have been completed prior to the loan closing, but you cannot have the repairs completed until you buy the house.
 Talk about a catch 22!
 A solution to this problem is the FHA 203K (Full) or the FHA 203K (Limited) mortgage.

 The FHA 203K (Limited) mortgage is the right choice when the rehab costs plus the required rehab reserves do not exceed the $35,000 threshold.
 As an added benefit, the “Limited K” does not require the need to hire an FHA Consultant to assist in the management of the rehab project….which is a cost savings to you.
-Whereas, when the rehab cost exceeds the $35,000 threshold, the FHA 203K (Full) and the assistance of the FHA Consultant are required.
+Whereas, when the rehab cost exceeds the $35,000 threshold, the FHA 203K (Full) is required along with the assistance of an FHA Consultant.

 Eligible Property Types